Devil Master

 Devil Master is an American rock band from Philadelphia, Pennsylvania.
-Formed in 2015 through a shared interest in Japanese hardcore, the band embrace the style's influence while also prominently merging black metal and deathrock.
-They have released two studio albums, two demos and a live album.
+Formed in 2015, the band embraced Japanese hardcore, while also merging black metal and deathrock.
+They have released two studio albums, two demos, and a live album.

 History

-Devil Master was formed in late 2015 by Francis Kano and John Hayes in order to explore their shared interest in early Japanese hardcore.
-Hayes then recruited vocalist Max Hammel, whom he had played alongside in the band Slutlust, while Kano recruited bassist Cassidy McGinley, whom he played with in Cape of Bats, and keyboard player Max Gordon, who he played with in Low Charge.
-Gordon in turned involved Zach "Del" Worshim in the group.
+Devil Master was formed in late 2015 by Francis Kano and John Hayes to explore their interest in early Japanese hardcore.
+Hayes recruited vocalist Max Hammel, whom he had played with in Slutlust, while Kano recruited bassist Cassidy McGinley, whom he played with in Cape of Bats, and keyboard player Max Gordon, whom he played with in Low Charge.
+Gordon enlisted Zach "Del" Worshim.
 The band released their debut self-titled demo on October 27, 2016, through Grim Winds Records, which sold all 100 physical cassette tape versions.

-On October 30, 2017, they released their second demo Inhabit The Corpse, which too sold all its physical copies.
+On October 30, 2017, they released their second demo, Inhabit The Corpse, which too sold all its physical copies.
 On September 18, 2018, a music video for the demo's song "Obscene Charade" was released, edited by Dwid Hellion.
-On the same day, the band announced they had signed to Relapse Records, and that their two demos would be released on vinyl as the Manifestations compilation album.
+That day, the band announced they had signed to Relapse Records, and that their two demos would be released on vinyl as the Manifestations compilation album.

-On January 8, 2019, the band released the single "Desperate Shadow", and announced it would be a part of their debut album Satan Spits on Children of Light.
-The album's second single "Black Flame Candle" was released on February 5, 2019, and its third single "Her Thirsty Whip" was released on February 26.
-The album being officially released on March 1.
+On January 8, 2019, the band released the single "Desperate Shadow", and announced it would be a part of their debut album, Satan Spits on Children of Light.
+The album's second single, "Black Flame Candle", was released on February 5, 2019, and its third single, "Her Thirsty Whip", was released on February 26.
+The album was officially released on March 1.
 Between May 1 and June 3, they toured the United States, supporting Skeletonwitch, alongside Soft Kill, Martyrdöd, Wiegedood and Portrayal of Guilt.
 Between September 27 and October 25, they toured the United States and Canada supporting Obituary alongside Abbath and Midnight.
 Between November 7 and December 7, they toured the United States and Canada supporting High on Fire and Power Trip, alongside Creeping Death.